about

-Our story begins with our team—us.
-Communitas Farm is powered by a two-person partnership, Nick and Shosh.
-Since meeting in college in 2015, we’ve held a variety of government, non-profit, and university jobs focused on the environment and human health.
-After graduating college, Shoshana found her calling in organic farming while working for Moon Valley Farm in Baltimore County.
-She returned to the field, this time in Howard County, as a full-time organic vegetable farmer at Clark’s Elioak Farm in early 2019.
+Since meeting in college in 2015, we’ve held a variety of government, non-profit, and university jobs focused on different aspects of environmental and human health.
+After graduating college, Shoshana found her calling in organic farming while working at Moon Valley Farm in Baltimore County.
+She held several jobs after Moon Valley but returned to the field a couple years later, this time in Howard County, as a full-time organic vegetable farmer at Clark’s Elioak Farm.

 Shoshana Nachman